11 Best Smartwatches for Sleep Tracking: (2026 Reviews & Buying Guide)

 Hands-on reviews and head-to-head tests show the Galaxy Ring tracks sleep closely with other leading smart rings.

-It sits in the same practical category as the Oura Ring 4 — accurate for nightly staging and recovery trends while not replacing clinical sleep studies.
+It sits in the same practical category as the Oura Ring 4 — accurate for nightly staging and recovery trends, but not a replacement for clinical sleep studies.

 Samsung’s advantage is tight integration with the Galaxy ecosystem and extra AI features in Samsung Health; Oura still leads the ring category on some long-term research and community tools.